axionaxprotocol/axionax-web-universe/apps/docs/README.md

 **Part of the axionax protocol Ecosystem**

-**Last Updated**: November 13, 2025 - Added comprehensive refactoring documentation ✨
+**Last Updated**: December 5, 2025 - All services operational, protocol v1.8.0 deployed ✨